-(a) An employee who is normally scheduled to work on a day observed as a legal holiday and does not work on that day shall receive no extra compensation.

-(b) Employees required to work on a day which is normally a scheduled workday and is also a day observed as a legal holiday shall receive compensatory time off at the rate of one and one-half hours for each hour worked.
-This compensatory time shall be in addition to the employee's minimum regular compensation.
-However, hours worked on Martin Luther King Jr..'s Birthday shall be compensated by straight time compensatory time.

-7. Time off for legal or administrative holidays or the day after Thanksgiving shall not be charged against sick or annual leave.

-8. An employee who is off payroll due to disciplinary suspension or absent without authorization for any portion of the scheduled workdays immediately prior to, or next following, or the day of that observed as a holiday, and who does not work on such holiday shall not be eligible for holiday compensation, unless the employee actually works on the holiday.
+- (a) An employee who is normally scheduled to work on a day observed as a legal holiday and does not work on that day shall receive no extra compensation. - (b) Employees required to work on a day which is normally a scheduled workday and is also a day observed as a legal holiday shall receive compensatory time off at the rate of one and one-half hours for each hour worked.
+This compensatory time shall be in addition to the employee's minimum regular compensation. - 7.
+Time off for legal or administrative holidays or the day after Thanksgiving shall not be charged against sick or annual leave. - 8.
+An employee who is off payroll due to disciplinary suspension or absent without authorization for any portion of the scheduled workdays immediately prior to, or next following, or the day of that observed as a holiday, and who does not work on such holiday shall not be eligible for holiday compensation, unless the employee actually works on the holiday.